TabPFN-Wide: Continued Pre-Training for Extreme Feature Counts: Introduction

-Such limits stem from insufficient exposure during pre-training and not necessarily from a lack of model capacity, data or resources; thus, re-training from scratch could be a solution.
-However, re-training from scratch whenever we encounter a new task or data characteristic to ``fix" a model would be extremely resource-intensive, and therefore often infeasible.
-This also contradicts the concept of a ``foundation model", pre-trained to serve as the basis for downstream tasks.
+Such limits stem from insufficient exposure during pre-training rather than a lack of model capacity, data, or resources; thus, retraining from scratch using a broader prior could be a solution.
+However, re-training from scratch whenever we encounter a new task or data characteristic to improve a model's performance would be extremely resource-intensive and, therefore, often infeasible.
+It would also contradict the concept of a foundation model, which is pre-trained to serve as the basis for downstream tasks.
 Naive solutions, such as subsampling or compressing features to match the dimensionality of the pre-training data, render methods for quantifying feature importance ineffective.
-Instead, we aim to enhance the capability of existing models as a resource-efficient solution, while keeping the interpretability workflow intact.
-Concretely, we study the more general question: ``How can continued pre-training extend tabular foundation models to generalize across diverse task types in high-dimensional, small-sample data?''
+Instead, we aim to enhance the capability of already existing pre-trained models in a resource-efficient way, while keeping the interpretability workflow intact.
+Concretely, we study the more general question: ``Can continued pre-training extend tabular foundation models to generalize across diverse task types in high-dimensional, small-sample data?''

+To address these constraints, we propose TabPFN-Wide, a model built upon TabPFNv2 that seamlessly scales to large feature counts, thereby handling HDLSS data in biomedicine.

-Specifically, our contributions are: \begin{enumerate} \item We develop a novel prior to efficiently generate synthetic \HDLSS{} data. \item We propose continued pre-training to extend TabPFNv2, resulting in \methodname{}, to handle extreme feature counts beyond $50{,}000$ features. \item In empirical evaluations on biomedical data and standard tabular benchmark tasks, we show that \methodname{} maintains performance within its original range, while being significantly more robust on wide data. \item Finally, we study the inherent interpretability of \methodname{} and show that attention maps allow us to identify relevant features. \end{enumerate}
+Specifically, our contributions are: \begin{enumerate} \item We develop a novel prior to efficiently generate synthetic HDLSS data. \item We propose continued pre-training to extend TabPFNv2, resulting in TabPFN-Wide, to handle extreme feature counts beyond $30{,}000$ features. \item In empirical evaluations on biomedical data and standard tabular benchmark tasks, we show that TabPFN-Wide maintains performance within its original range, while being significantly more robust on wide data. \item Finally, we study the inherent interpretability of attention maps of TabPFN-Wide and show that attention maps allow us to identify relevant features. \end{enumerate}